AbdullahIqbal26904/payroll-backend/updates.md

 We are confident that these changes can be implemented successfully within the estimated timeline.
 Upon your approval, we can proceed with the detailed requirements gathering phase and provide regular updates on progress.

+## Recent Updates (July 25, 2025)

+### Enhanced Email Functionality for Paystubs

+We've implemented comprehensive email delivery functionality for paystubs with the following features:

+1. **Bulk Email Delivery**:
+   - Send paystubs to all employees in a specific payroll run
+   - Automatically attaches generated PDF paystubs to emails
+   - Includes payroll summary in the email body

+2. **Individual Email Delivery**:
+   - Send paystub to a specific employee
+   - New dedicated API endpoint for single-employee emails
+   - Same PDF attachment and summary format as bulk delivery

+3. **Technical Improvements**:
+   - Enhanced error handling and reporting
+   - Detailed status tracking of email delivery
+   - Year-to-date summaries included in emails

+These enhancements complete the email delivery functionality requested in Phase 2, providing a reliable mechanism for distributing paystubs to employees automatically after payroll processing.

 Please review this proposal and let me know if you need any clarification or have additional requirements to discuss.